guillaumedebavelaere/hardhat-defi/README.md

 ## About The Project

-This is a project using hardhat, solidity, typescript.
+This is using the AAVE protocol to interact with AAVE protocol using hardhat, solidity, typescript.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>